Manila Itinerary 2 Days: Culture, History & Food (2022)

 World War II’s Impact on Manila

 In 1946 the Philippines received independence from the United States.
 You would have expected this loyal ally and former colony of the United States to have gotten a substantial amount of financial support to rebuild.
-Compared to what Japan received ($) and what Europe received, the Philippines received $ in aid.
-You can read more about this travesty in Karnow’s book, In Our Image.
-It’s an eye-opening and fascinating read about the history of the Philippines.
+Compared to what Japan ($2.2 billion) and Europe ($12 billion) received, the Philippines’ aid from the U.S. was quite paltry ($55 million) in aid.

 Independence hasn’t helped the Philippines prosper as much as it should have.
 They’ve been run by the same corrupt elite families who haven’t done much for the common Filipino.
 And the United States hasn’t helped much as they continually back these corrupt leaders all out of fear of communism.